Triangle-area students participate in National School Walkout

 "I want to be able to go to school and feel safe, and I also think that thoughts and prayers are just not enough for us at this point; we need to start something because we're the next generation of everything," Apex Friendship High School student Josie Read told ABC11.
 "I think there needs to be stricter control ... obviously, we can't eliminate all guns but staring something and starting the moment and getting people talking about it is, I think, I big that needs to happen."

+They watched off-campus by the gates.
+They weren't allowed to be on property, but still wanted to offer their support.

+"This movement is not going away.
+It has support from the students and I'm really glad that it's having support from also the adults," said Cary High School Student Paloma Ruiz.
+"If we work together, I believe that we can actually make a change.

-After a moment of silence, students returned to class, hoping they made even the slightest difference.
+After a moment of silence, students returned to class and hoped they made even the slightest difference.

+Some of the students plan on attending the March For Our Lives rally in Washington D.C. next weekend.

 Cary students now returning to class #NationalWalkoutDay #Abc11 pic.twitter.com/obtUClBKo8— Elaina Athans (@AthansABC11) March 14, 2018